-When patients monitor their own health indicators such as blood pressure, weight or general well-being, it is referred to as remote monitoring technologies.
-It is highlighted as an important part of the transition to more accessible, cohesive and person-centred care, but we still know little about how it works in practice.
-This project aims to change that by collecting experiences from patients, next of kin, healthcare staff and managers.
-The goal is to develop recommendations that make remote monitoring technologies a safe, useful and value-creating support in the development of the healthcare of the future.
+When patients track their own health such as blood pressure, weight, or general well-being using digital tools, this is referred to as remote monitoring technologies.
+These technologies are highlighted as an important component in the transition toward more accessible, integrated, and person-centred care.
+However, we still know relatively little about how they are experienced in practice.
+This project aims to change that by gathering experiences from patients, family members, healthcare professionals, and managers.
+The goal is to develop recommendations that ensure remote monitoring technologies become a safe, effective, and valuable support in the development of future healthcare.

 "By developing recommendations based on collected experiences, the project aims to support organisations in implementing remote monitoring technologies in line with the principles of Nära vård.
 The objective is to broaden access to the technology while minimising risks for both patients and staff."